 The Committee’s annual reports are tabled in Parliament and published on this website.

-The Committee has published two peer-reviewed papers:
+The Committee has published three peer-reviewed papers:

 - A Review of the Possible Perceptual and Physiological Effects of Wind Turbine Noise is available on the Sage Journals website